8 Reasons You Can't Get Over Your Ex & Can't Move On

 According to Cherlyn Chong, a transformational coach who specializes in breakup recovery, if you find yourself thinking that your ex was the best you could get and you'll never find someone after them, you've adopted a fixed mindset as opposed to a growth mindset.
 "This is when you've taken the relationship to mean much more about you than anything else," Chong explains, and your self-esteem is essentially reliant on your ex.
 In this mindset, "if the relationship fails, it's because you weren't good enough, and therefore, you're not good enough for other relationships either."

 Unfortunately, explains Chong, if you continue having this fated mindset, then that's precisely what you are going to get in life.
-The reality is that there are many people in the world each person can be compatible with, and nothing is stopping you from accessing that love—except your own self-defeating attitude.
+Nothing is stopping you from finding new, perhaps even better love—except your own self-defeating attitude.

 3. You secretly think that you should suffer.